-524-157 PTA Applied Kinesiology 2 // 3 cr
+524-157 | PTA Applied Kinesiology 2 // 3 Credits

 Applies basic principles from PTA Kinesiology 1 to the axial skeleton and upper quadrant including location and identification of muscles, joints and other landmarks.
 Assess range of motion and strength of the axial skeleton and upper quadrant.
 Integrate analysis of posture and gait.
+Prerequisite(s): 806-177 Gen Anatomy & Physiology